 This is very interesting because all this information points us to one direction: including visuals to interpret and remember information better.

 A benefit of adding visual elements to our analytics repertoire is that it helps us see patterns that would have otherwise gone unnoticed.
 This principle is often referred to as visual mining.
 Using visual cues to gain valuable insights from data.
 This is not quite data visualization as used in online marketing, as those are often used to report conclusions and aren’t meant for drawing new ones.
-This is often used in Business Intelligence (& analytics) software.
+This is often used in Business Intelligence (& Analytics) software.
 BI is still in it’s early steps and is still done in 2D.
 This becomes obvious when so many work fields like: health care, military, engineering and architecture and even commerce are already utilizing true VR to improve their performance.
-Yet BI is lagging behind.
+Yet BI&A is lagging behind.
 Data is becoming more prevalent in our society every day.
 Businesses face complex problems and we need to find new (better) ways to handle it.

 The ultimate goal is to view data in Virtual Reality or Augmented Reality.
 This would truly allow for an immersive experience.
 Imagine being able to interact with data by touching them or dragging them around.
 We are working hard to revolutionize the data analytics work field by introducing 3D.